Algorithmic radicalization: TikTok

 TikTok is a platform that recommends videos to a user's 'For You Page' (FYP), making every users' page different.
 With the nature of the algorithm behind the app, TikTok's FYP has been linked to showing more explicit and radical videos over time based on users' previous interactions on the app.
 Since TikTok's inception, the app has been scrutinized for misinformation and hate speech as those forms of media usually generate more interactions to the algorithm.

-Various extremist groups, including jihadist organizations, have utilized TikTok to disseminate propaganda, recruit followers, and incite violence.
-The platform's algorithm, which recommends content based on user engagement, can expose users to extremist content that aligns with their interests or interactions.

 As of 2022, TikTok's head of US Security has put out a statement that "81,518,334 videos were removed globally between April – June for violating our Community Guidelines or Terms of Service" to cut back on hate speech, harassment, and misinformation.

 Studies have noted instances where individuals were radicalized through content encountered on TikTok.
 For example, in early 2023, Austrian authorities thwarted a plot against an LGBTQ+ pride parade that involved two teenagers and a 20-year-old who were inspired by jihadist content on TikTok.
 The youngest suspect, 14 years old, had been exposed to videos created by Islamist influencers glorifying jihad.
 These videos led him to further engagement with similar content, eventually resulting in his involvement in planning an attack.

 Another case involved the arrest of several teenagers in Vienna, Austria, in 2024, who were planning to carry out a terrorist attack at a Taylor Swift concert.
 The investigation revealed that some of the suspects had been radicalized online, with TikTok being one of the platforms used to disseminate extremist content that influenced their beliefs and actions.